kwakwaversal/mojolicious-plugin-restify/README.md

     my $account = your_lookup_account_resource_func($c->restify->current_id);

     # By stashing the $account here, it will now be available in the delete,
     # read, patch, and update actions.
-This resource_lookup action is option,
+This resource_lookup action is optional,
     # but added to every collection by default to help reduce your code.
     $c->stash(account => $account);